 Dirt can also cause problems.
 Unfiltered air passing through a torn or poor fitting air filter can allow dirt to build up on the flap shaft of a vane airflow sensor causing the flap to bind or stick.
 The operation of the flap can be tested by gently pushing it open with a finger.
 It should open and close smoothly with even resistance.
 If it binds or sticks, a shot of carburetor cleaner may loosen it up otherwise the sensor will have to be replaced.

 Backfiring in the intake manifold can force the flap backwards violently, often bending or breaking the flap.
 Some sensors have a "backfire" valve built into the flap to protect the flap in case of a backfire by venting the explosion.
 But the antibackfire valve itself can become a source of trouble if it leaks.
 A leaky backfire valve will cause the sensor to read low and the engine to run rich.

-For Bosch applications, there is a special Bosch tester to check the output of the sensor.
+For older Bosch applications, there is a special Bosch tester to check the output of the sensor.
 But a technician can also check a vane airflow sensor by using a multimeter to check the voltage and resistance values between the sensor's various terminals.

 As a rule, the sensor's output voltage should rise from around 0.25 volts up to about 4.5 volts as the flap goes from closed to open.
 If the voltage reading is low, the reference voltage from the computer (VRef) should also be checked (it should be 5 volts on most applications).